 For any patient, news that a limb needs to be removed is met with a flood of emotions.
 There is denial that the procedure is necessary.
 This might be followed by embarrassment over perceived disfigurement.
 There is anxiety about how you might function.
 And, of course, there is pain during rehabilitation.
-You may also experience loss of self-esteem, loss of self-confidence, fear of rejection from your mate, questions about your body image, and financial problems.
+You may also experience loss of self-esteem, loss of self-confidence, fear of rejection from your mate.
+There may be questions about your body image and there are financial problems.

-Whatever the reason for performing an extremity amputation, it should not be viewed as a failure of treatment.
+Whatever the reason for performing an extremity amputation, do not view it as a treatment failure.
 Amputation can be the treatment of choice for severe trauma, vascular disease, and tumors.
 Nevertheless, you will probably go through the five psychological stages of grief.
 This includes denial, anger, bargaining, depression, and acceptance.
-It is essential that you go through this grieving process, and some people do it in a short time, while others take several months.
+You must go through this grieving process at your pace.
+Some people do it in a short time, while others take several months.
 (The Psychological Aspects of Amputation) Apprehension is heightened among athletes and artists who depend upon their limbs as an expression of their talents.

-Chuck Close, famously known for his hyperreal portraits, was paralyzed following a rare spinal artery collapse in 1988; he adapted to painting in a different style using a brush-holding device strapped to his wrist and forearm.
-Following numerous attempts to save her leg, 2013 Boston Marathon bombing victim Rebekah DiMartino bravely accepted amputation.
+Chuck Close, famously known for his hyperreal portraits, was paralyzed following a rare spinal artery collapse in 1988.
+He adapted to painting in a different style using a brush-holding device strapped to his wrist and forearm.
+Following unsuccessful attempts to save her leg, 2013 Boston Marathon bombing victim Rebekah DiMartino bravely accepted amputation.
 “The fact that I was given a second chance at life that day is something that I will never again take for granted.
 "If I have to lose my leg in that process, so be it, because I’m still here.”

-Fitting children with prosthetics poses a challenge as they outgrow them twice a year.
-The Collective Project strives to help families cope with this dilemma by outsourcing 3D printing among a collective of companies with the equipment to output their specifications.
+Fitting children with prosthetics poses a challenge.
+They outgrow them twice a year.
+The Collective Project strives to help families cope with this dilemma by outsourcing 3D printing among a group of companies with equipment to output custom protheses.
 Such advancements in 3D printing are making custom-fit prosthetics more accessible.

 We see numerous of prosthetic prototypes on the Internet; even if the links aren’t expired, a “Buy Now” button is conspicuously absent.
 Hundreds of years ago, a prosthetic leg was a peg and an artificial arm had an interchangeable hook or claw.
 How far have we come?
 What advancements are actually available today?

 There is nothing that totally replicates a lost human limb.
-Unfortunately, it is difficult to tell whether discomfort experienced during the first year is part of the normal adjustment or if it stems from an ill-fitted device.
+It is difficult to tell whether first-year discomfort is part of the normal adjustment or if it stems from an ill-fitted device.
 Too often, the first prosthetic offered by your insurance company does not serve every purpose.
-You may become frustrated in your inability to accomplish tasks when the fault actually lies with your equipment rather than your skill level or lack thereof.
+You may become frustrated in your inability to complete tasks.
+The fault actually lie with your equipment rather than a lack of skill.

 Active amputees typically use multiple prosthetics.
 Some are purely cosmetic while others are designed to replicate specific functions.
 Ironman triathlete Sarah Reinertsen and runner Aimee Mullins switch to curved blades for lower limbs during athletics.
 The world’s first bionic pop artist Viktoria Modesta is a Latvian singer-songwriter and model with custom prosthetic legs prominently featured in her music videos.
 Amy Purdy is an double-amputee American actress, model, world-class snowboarder and 2014 Paralympic bronze medalist who performed on Dancing with the Stars wearing en pointe limbs.
 She also danced the cha-cha during the opening ceremony for Rio 2016 Paralympic Games with blade prosthetics.